-Transcript below of: How should you move the hips or the neck during twisting poses?
+Transcript: How should you move the hips or the neck during twisting poses?

 Hey everybody!
 Welcome to this month’s question of the month.
 As you know you can go to yoganatomy.com/my question and submit your question.
 We’ll get it answered on video.
 This month’s question comes from Helle and it’s about what parts of the spine to move during twisting poses.

 Thank you for sharing your tremendous knowledge of anatomy with all of us.
 I have two questions for you.
 One is about rotation of the spine in yoga.
 I have learned to hold my pelvis aligned in all asanas, but I think the latest knowledge about that is that it compromises the SI joint.
 I have learned from [a] physician and yoga teacher that the spine and the pelvis are rotating together.
 I am very interested in this subject because I experience that so many yoga students get pain in the SI joint after having done yoga for some years, including myself.